jbadan/platformGame/README.md

 ### Unresolved Problems:
 * Collision detection bugs on level 2 with enemy bullets
 * Google fonts loading after text is created on first play
+* Player sprites have too much padding around the image, making the collision detection more sensitive than it should be.

 ### Next Steps:
 * fix unresolved problems
+* continue testing for bugs
 * add boss level

 ### Resources: